mhoffrog/onedev-manual/pages/5min-tutorial.md

   ```
   Input administration account you've specified above as git credential

-1. Visit files page of project _my-app_ from OneDev, click link _add build spec_ to bring up the GUI to add build specification for the project.
+1. Visit files page of project _my-app_ from OneDev, click link _add build spec_ to bring up the GUI to add build specification.
 For typical projects, OneDev suggests default job templates like below:

   ![Add Job Wizard](../images/add-job-wizard.png)

 1. Just use the default template, and save the spec.
-Now you will see that a CI build is ongoing
+Now you will see that a CI build is ongoing:

   ![After Add Ci Job](../images/after-add-ci-job.png)